 If you’re new to Google Sheets or you’ve never relied on the “hide rows” feature, you may be a little confused looking at a workbook where rows are missing from the display.

 Hiding rows in Google Sheets is very helpful for showing off the data you want someone to look at in a spreadsheet.
 Google Sheets offers a few ways to unhide rows in a spreadsheet.

 However, if you are trying to look at all the data in a spreadsheet, you need to unhide the data found in hidden rows.
 So how do you unhide rows in Google Sheets?

-Unhide Rows by Clicking the Up/Down Caret Icon
+Method 1: Unhide Rows by Clicking the Up/Down Caret Icon

 If you left-click on either of the caret icons, Google Sheets will show the data in the hidden rows again.
 This is also how to view hidden rows in Google Sheets for people who are sharing the file with the owner.

 We can’t see the information in rows 4, 5, 8, and 9.
 The hidden rows are designated by the caret icons above and below the neighboring row numbers.
 The process of unhiding two or more groups of hidden rows is the same.
 This is useful if you want to manipulate every other row.

 The following steps demonstrate how to unhide multiple hidden row groupings simultaneously.